Note: This is a simplified, quick version of our project creation docs. For full information, refer to this page:

 Next, you need to upload data for image annotation.
 Unitlab offers three ways to upload images:

-- Web interface: drag-and-drop functionality.
+- Web interface: drag-and-drop functionality for files and folders.

 - Unitlab CLI: the command-line interface to automate large uploads.

-- Python package: the
+- Python SDK: the

 unitlab